matter-labs/zksync-lite-docs/docs/dev/types.md

         // Public key hash of the signer keys associated with account
         pubKeyHash: PubKeyHash;
     };
-    // Verified state is proved with ZKP on the Ethereum network.
+    // Verified state is proved by ZKP on the Ethereum network.
     verified: {
         balances: {
             // Token are indexed by their symbol (e.g. "ETH")